zingat/RateMe-iOS/README.md

 ### Changing Delay Time
-When trigger count reach to wanted number, RateMe waits delayDuration seconds (default is 10 seconds) and then call the onRateMeTime method.
+When trigger count reaches to wanted number, RateMe waits some seconds (default is 10 seconds) before calling the onRateMeTime method.
 If you want to change this duration;

 ```objectivec
 [RateMe sharedInstance].delayDuration = 5; //now delayDuration is 5 seconds